EmersonDeltaV/deltav-edge/README.md

 -	[simple-dockerapp-dotnet6](https://github.com/EmersonDeltaV/simple-dockerapp-dotnet6) -- _basic ASP.NET Core 6.0 web app created as a docker image that can be published into the DeltaV Edge Environment_

--	[edge-watch-it](https://github.com/EmersonDeltaV/simple-dockerapp-dotnet6) -- _C# sample app that demonstrates basic Edge functionalities such as REST API Authentication, connection, and runtime value updates._
+-	[edge-watch-it](https://github.com/EmersonDeltaV/simple-dockerapp-dotnet6) -- _C# sample app that demonstrates basic Edge functionalities such as User Authentication, connection, and runtime value updates._

 ## Components